 An indirect register is cached whenever the indirect register address register is written to or changed.
-Therefore, the indirect register address register should be always written to, before doing a read from an indirect register.
+These indirect registers have an address of base +A. Therefore, the indirect register address register should always be written to, before doing a read from an indirect register.
 If the indirect register address register is not written to before the read, then multiple reads of the same data will result.
 Writing to an indirect register increments the indirect register address.
 This automatically caches the data pointed to by the incremented indirect register address.